mezdelex/unpack/README.md

 ---@field dependencies?
 UnPack.Spec[]
 ```

 It also leverages `PackChanged` event triggered by `vim.pack` internals to run plugin build hooks.
 The same `command` that is fired inside the event is provided as a standalone one.
-See `UnPack.Commands` section.
+See `Commands` section.

 Example plugin spec setups under `/lua/plugins/`: